-In 1984, Shimano introduced Dura-Ace S.I.S.
-(Shimano Indexing System), the first successful indexed-shifting system in cycling history.
-It was a 6-speed (then 7 and 8-speed with the new versions) system with indexed shifters mounted on the down tube.
+In 1984, Shimano introduced the revolutionary Dura-Ace S.I.S.
+(Shimano Indexed Shifting), the first successful indexed-shifting system in cycling history.
+It was a 6-speed system (then 7 and 8-speed with the new versions) with indexed shifters mounted on the down tube.

-In 1988, Andy Hampsten (Seven-Eleven Team) won the Giro d’Italia with Dura-Ace groupset.
+In 1988, Andy Hampsten (Seven-Eleven Team) won the Giro d’Italia with the Dura-Ace groupset.

 A review about DA 7700 that I like: “Reining from 1996 to 2004 as Shimano’s top-end groupset, it is arguable that DA 7700 lacks the technological punch to stand out on its own against breakthrough DA 7400 or ultra-refined DA 7800.
 It was just a sort of 9-speed filler between the two.
 But in 1999 it was this component group that allowed Shimano to finally climb to the top of the podium at the Tour de France.
 A cyclist from Texas, USA may have helped it get there.” (campagnolodelta.blogspot.com)

-This series is a special Dura-Ace released in commemoration of 25 year since its introduction in to the market.
+This series is a special Dura-Ace released in commemoration of 25 years since its introduction into the market.

 Lance Armstrong of the US Postal Team won the Tour de France 1999 using Dura-Ace 7700 groupset, but the U.S. Anti-Doping Agency (USADA) stripped his all seven Tour de France titles in 2012.

-Alberto Contador, the Spanish rider of Discovery Channel team won the 2007 Tour de France using Dura-Ace 7800 groupset.
-Now Shimano has total of 7 Tour de France victories (as of 2016).
+Alberto Contador, the Spanish rider of the Discovery Channel team won the 2007 Tour de France using Dura-Ace 7800 groupset.
+As of 2023, Shimano has a total of 11 Tour de France victories.

 “A solution to a problem that doesn’t exist.”
 “Unnecessary.”
 “A marketing gimmick.”
 Those were lines offered against Shimano’s Dura-Ace Di2 electronic drivetrain, but it quickly became a racing standard.
-Today, almost every pro team use electronic gears.
+Today, almost every pro team uses electronic shifters.

-The new series have been fully re-engineered across every system.
-Highlights include a robust four-arm cranksets, the new SLR-EV brake system and a new 11-speed drive train.
+The new series has been fully re-engineered across every system.
+Highlights include a very robust four-arm crankset, the new SLR-EV brake system, and a new 11-speed drive train.
 9000 is mechanical and 9070 is electronic (Di2) series.

 2016 – Dura-Ace R9100/R9150

-Dura-Ace R9100 (mechanical) and R9150 (electronic) series coming with an integrated power meter (which has been ten years in development), first-ever Dura-Ace hydraulic disc brakes, and the option of synchronized front and rear derailleur shifting to minimize cross-gearing.
+Dura-Ace R9100 (mechanical) and R9150 (electronic) series came with an integrated power meter (which has been ten years in development), the first-ever Dura-Ace hydraulic disc brakes, and the option of synchronized front and rear derailleur shifting to minimize cross-gearing.
 The crankset and the front and rear derailleurs were also redesigned.

-Another change point is the largest sprocket size: it was 28-tooth on previous versions of Dura-Ace, but now version is offering an 11-30-tooth cassette.
+Another change point is the largest sprocket size: it was 28-tooth on previous versions of Dura-Ace, but now the new version is offering an 11-30-tooth cassette.

-Shimano use codes R9100 and R9150 for the groups with classic rim brakes, and R9120 and R9170 for the groups with hydrolic disk brakes.
+Shimano use codes R9100 and R9150 for the groups with classic rim brakes, and R9120 and R9170 for the groups with hydraulic disk brakes.